SEND Information Report

 The school newsletter provides information and services that can be accessed by parents/carers.

 We offer a broad and balanced curriculum for all children and young people including those with SEND.
 Details are published on the school website.
 The way we adapt this for children with SEND and disabled children is set out in the School Accessibility Plan.
 You can read it on our school website.

 We run nurture groups to develop social and emotional well being and we use intervention programmes to support the development of language and literacy:-

 What expertise can we offer?

-Our SENCo is experienced and has been working as SENCo for more than 15 years.
+Our SENDCo is experienced and has been working as SENDCo for more than 15 years.

 All staff have basic awareness level training in dyslexia and phonic development.

 We have staff who have received enhanced training in autism spectrum disorder, nurturing, phonics and motor skills development.